Akachain/u2f/README.md

 It's intended to be used in Relying Parties - websites that want to add U2F 2-factor authentication for their users.

+We implement this method for Claim & Deposit Transaction on akaChain network

 To use U2F, it is recommended to familiarize yourself with [FIDO Alliance Specifications](https://fidoalliance.org/download/), although basic usage is shown below.